OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

  ## Interpretation guide changelog
-- 11 June 2021: V1.9 replaced 'federal government' with 'national government' in C8 detail about subnational data, and guidance on LFT to H2, and guidance on coding the strictest policy where there are immunity or negative test related exemptions
+- 11 June 2021: V1.9 replaced 'federal government' with 'national government' in C8 detail about subnational data, and guidance on LFT to H2, and guidance on coding the strictest policy where there are immunity or negative test related exemptions, added vaccination policy guidance for new V1-3 indicators
 - 24 May 2021: V1.8 added in new guidance for non-COVID policies to General
 - 5 May 2021: V1.7 added in new guidance for C8, C4, H7, H8, and General
 - 15 March 2021: V1.6 added H8 guidance